WhiteSymmetry/kececinumbers/README.md

 ## License / Lisans

-This project is licensed under the MIT License.
+This project is licensed under the AGPL License.
 See the `LICENSE` file for details.

 ## Citation